2013 Buenos Aires train crash

 The Buenos Aires train crash occurred on October 19, 2013 when a passenger train failed to stop at a terminal station in Buenos Aires, Argentina, injuring 105 people.
-As of October 2013, the cause of the accident was sleeping at the controls.
+As of October 2013, the causes of the accident were under investigation.

 Antecedents

-The Sarmiento railway line had similar accidents in the previous months.
+The Sarmiento Line had similar accidents in the previous months.
 The 2012 rail disaster took place on February 22, 2012, and caused 52 deaths and 700 injuries.
 The ensuing political scandal led to the demotion of Transportation Secretary Juan Pablo Schiavi, and a trial for the causes of the accident that is still open.

 The line's private operator, TBA, had its concessions to operate the Mitre and Sarmiento lines revoked on May 24, 2012.
 Both lines were operated by the private consortium UGOMS at the time of the accident.

 Accident

 At 07:35 local time (10:35 UTC), a passenger train failed to stop at Once Station in Buenos Aires, colliding with the buffer stop.
 The lead car jumped the retaining wall and landed on the platform.
 More than 99 people were reported injured, five seriously.

 The driver, who was among the injured, was confronted by a number of passengers who yelled "Murderer!, Murderer!" at him.
 He was rescued by police and taken to hospital.
 The driver, Julio Benítez, was arrested after he was found with the train event recorder hidden in his backpack, The other train's passengers survived when they hear a bang;.
 The police recovered the hard drive.
 Benítez had attempted to destroy the device.

 A minor riot broke out outside the station, which was quelled by the police.
 A fleet of 30 ambulances and two helicopters took the injured to around a dozen different hospitals.